DeclanChidlow/vale.rocks/src/posts/strongly-worded-emails.md

 There are few greater joys in life than the creation of a strongly worded email.
 I have an innate love for the medium.
 It is an art form that sits at the intersection of literature, warfare, and therapy.
 Strongly worded emails are, perhaps, the most completely backwards form of communication that the human race has ever created.
 Bureaucracy manifest.
 A primal scream typed in twelve-point Arial.

 The inciting incident triggers a low hum of rage.
-In a pre-digital age, one might have stormed into a shop and demanded to see the manager.
+In a pre-digital age, one might have stormed into an establishment and demanded to see the manager.
 But we do not live in that world.
-We live in a world of faceless entities, cloud-based service desks, and "Contact Us" pages that lead only to FAQs.
 The only weapon left to the modern warrior is the keyboard.
 And so, the decision is made.
 One cracks the knuckles.
 One opens a new draft.

 Writing a truly strongly worded email is an endeavour not for the faint of heart.
 It often begins with difficulty in finding the perfect contact.
 Frequently it is tricky to find the email to which one can send their screed.
 They are wary of the strongly worded emailist and have constructed moats surrounding their fortresses.